blackm0re/sylpheed/README.md

 - restart Sylpheed (exit and then start Sylpheed again)!

 - you will be asked to type and verify a new master password.

+- set your new passwords from the "Configuration" -> "Edit accounts..."!

 Note:
 Sylpheed will automatically convert existing stored passwords, but it will not